 This applies to the relays as well.
 If you keep burning relays, you should take a moment to find out why before your equipment suffers the same fate.

 More than likely, you are pushing the stabilizer beyond its limits.
-According to Bold Brothers Tech, consumers shouldn’t exceed a stabilizer’s maximum output.
+Consumers shouldn’t exceed a stabilizer’s maximum output.
 This can happen when you pair a stabilizer that has a lower rating with appliances that use motor compressors.
 Their starting power can exceed the limits of the stabilizer.

 People forget this.
 They think that the rating of the appliance in question is all that matters.
 They do not realize that the starting power of an appliance can overwhelm their stabilizer.